paalbra/zabbix-auto-config/README.md

 Zabbix-auto-config is an utility that aims to automatically configure hosts, host groups, host inventories and templates in the monitoring software [Zabbix](https://www.zabbix.com/).

 Note: This is meant to work with Zabbix versions: 7.0.
+Compability with other versions is a very low priority.

 # Quick start